open-telemetry/opentelemetry-php-contrib/examples/README.md

 Make sure Docker Desktop is running.

 ### AWS Access Keys
 First make sure that your AWS access keys are configured in your root directory.
+To see if your credentials are setup run the following command:

+`cat .aws/credentials`

 If they are not configured, please visit [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for instructions on how to set them up.

 ### Grpc Installation

-In your root directory, run the following commands:
+In your root directory, run the following commands.
+These commands will take a while to install all the necessary components.

 `brew install PHP`